a-chacon/oas_core/docs/src/configuration/oasrails/customizing_view.md

 # Customizing the View

-The OasCore engine provides an easy way to display your OpenAPI Specification (OAS) within your Rails application.
+The OasRails engine provides an easy way to display your OpenAPI Specification (OAS) within your Rails application.
 By default, it includes an `index` view in the `OasCoreController` that displays [RapiDoc](https://rapidocweb.com/) through a CDN with default configurations.
 You can easily override this view to replace RapiDoc entirely or configure it differently.

 ### Available configurations